 You must also have your passport with you when attempting to leave bags, as the representative at the desk needs it to take a photocopy of your personal information meaning, if you don’t have your passport you won’t be able to leave your bags.

-Your bags will also be scanned for any suspicious packages and, if you have any electronics in them at all, you will be asked to take them with you.
+Your bags will also be scanned for any suspicious packages and, if you have any electronics in them or any valuables, you will be asked to take them with you as they are not insured to store

 Finally, if you’re coming into Suvarnabhumi Airport, here are some quick tips on how to get through Bangkok immigration quickly.
 As, yes, it is a bitch.